 This weekend I took my 4 boys out for our first ever family camping trip.
 It was all I could’ve hoped for – they were thrilled to cook hotdogs over the campfire, make S’mores, tell silly ghost stories, and listen to old John Denver songs on the guitar.(Well – maybe not so thrilled about the last one ) We swam in the lake until we were exhausted, and finally cuddled up in our tiny 4 person tent together while I lay awake hoping no critters would come looking for leftovers.

 It was wonderful – memories they’ll have forever – just like I do from when I went camping as a kid with my parents.
 There was one thing, though, that I wished I had remembered to bring along – something to make the all-important campfire even easier to get going: these HomeMade FireStarters.

-As some of you know, I was a girl scout for many years.
-But this particular trick I learned from my brother (an Eagle Scout) during his boy scout days.
+I was a girl scout for many years, but this particular trick I learned from my Eagle Scout brother during his boy scout days.
 It’s a little recipe for homemade fire starters, useful for taking camping with you, or just for a little backyard bonfire when tinder and lighter fluid aren’t at hand.

 Step 1: You’ll need a cardboard egg carton and some of your old candles.